-- 1. play in the designated areas. - 2. play away from irrigation and muddy areas. - 3. only throw or kick items specifically designed to be thrown or kicked. - 4. use good sportsmanship at all times. - 5. play safe non-violent games (no tackling, grabbing clothing, tripping or pushing). - 6. use playground equipment as intended. - 7. obtain permission from the teacher or staff on duty before leaving the playground. - 8. not handle broken glass or harmful objects and report the item to the staff on duty.

-- 9. not play tag on the playground equipment. - 10. swing in only one direction. - 11. not play with footballs, soccer balls, or kick balls on the basketball courts or near the playground equipment. - 12.
+- 1. play in the designated areas. - 2. play away from irrigation and muddy areas. - 3. only throw or kick items specifically designed to be thrown or kicked. - 4. use good sportsmanship at all times. - 5. play safe non-violent games (no tackling, grabbing clothing, tripping or pushing). - 6. use playground equipment as intended. - 7. obtain permission from the teacher or staff on duty before leaving the playground. - 8. not handle broken glass or harmful objects and report the item to the staff on duty. - 9. not play tag on the playground equipment. - 10. swing in only one direction. - 11.
 Please refer to each school's site-specific considerations.